jlduan/fba/examples/targeted_transcript_enrichment/tutorial.md

 ## Matrix generation

 First, all reads 1 are searched against known cell-associated barcodes.
 Use `-r1_coords` to set the search range, `-cb_m` to set the mismatching threshold.
 Reads 2 with correct cell barcodes (on reads 1) are mapped to the provided sequences (bowtie2; [Langmead, B., and Salzberg, S.L.
 2012.
 Nat.
 Methods 9, 357–359.](http://dx.doi.org/10.1038/nmeth.1923)).
 Only alignments passed mapping quality threshold (set by `--mapq`) are kept for downstream feature counting.
 UMI removal is powered by UMI-tools ([Smith, T., et al. 2017.
 Genome Res.
 27, 491–499.](http://www.genome.org/cgi/doi/10.1101/gr.209601.116)).
 Use `-us` to set the UMI starting position on read 1.
 Use `-ul` to set the UMI length.
 Fragments with UMI length less than this value are discarded.
+Use `-um` to set mismatch threshold.
 UMI deduplication method is set by `-ud`.

 The generated feature count matrix can be easily imported into well-established single cell analysis packages: [Seruat](https://satijalab.org/seurat/) and [Scanpy](https://scanpy.readthedocs.io/en/stable/).